adanpinnero/todo_sample/readme.md

 ## Usage
 You need to log in with a Googlemail account.
 This will allow you to create Projects and Tasks.
+Tasks and Projects can bee added, edited and deleted.

 ## Limitations
 The following are steps that should be taken to improve the app: